elahefa/NYC-Citibike-Dataset-Analysis/README.md

 4  |West St & Chambers St|260911
 5  |Pershing Square North|246181
 ## What is the most popular end station?
+Most popular start station is "E 17 St & Broadway" by 307500 number of trips.
 ```
 SELECT
   end_station_name,